 Calculating estimates

-Initial estimates are obtained by the PROX algorithm, and then more refined ones by the JMLE (UCON) algorithm.
+Initial estimates are obtained by the PROX algorithm, and then more refined ones by the JMLE (UCON) algorithm (or by the Facets implementation of PMLE).
 Check that convergence is occurring by reviewing the "Residual" and "Change" columns for smaller values each iteration.
 The iterative process can be terminated by pressing Ctrl+S simultaneously.

 With T3onscreen= No, so that detailed output is displayed: